 “As you know, in a deposition in January, I was asked questions about my relationship with Monica Lewinsky.
 While my answers were legally accurate, I did not volunteer information”

 Here we can see the selective editing process come into play.
-Remember people often tell you what theywant you to know.
+Remember people often tell you what they want you to know.
 Even by Clinton’s own admission he did not volunteer information.
-By omitting crucial information he minimised the risk of being caught in a lie.
+By omitting crucial information he minimized the risk of being caught in a lie.
 Deceptive people often hedge, omit crucial facts, feign forgetfulness and pretend ignorance.

 In reality it is very difficult for the average person to lie.
 Not only that but research shows that most human beings are not very good at picking a liar.
 For every one lie that a person tells us they are required to invent another two or three further lies to protect themselves from the first lie.
 Secondly the deceptive person has to think “What have I said previously that could contradict me now?”
 Neurologically a truthful person relies on memory to recall smells, conversations, events, times, dates, places, names, feelings and emotions whereas a deceptive person often has to fabricate and create these factors because they have not personally experienced them or are trying to create a false memory.

-Secondly I teach people to not think of themselves as questions askers but analysts of human behaviour.
-Good probing questions may often be the stimulus that induces changes in behaviour such as masking, concealment or blocking behaviours such as covering their face, looking away, shifting in the chair etc. If the question induces these changes and the interviewee side steps the answer or doesn’t answer the question then this should be considered a red flag.
+Secondly I teach people to not think of themselves as questions askers but analysts of human behavior.
+Good probing questions may often be the stimulus that induces changes in behavior such as masking, concealment or blocking behaviors such as covering their face, looking away, shifting in the chair etc. If the question induces these changes and the interviewee side steps the answer or doesn’t answer the question then this should be considered a red flag.